Cohort default rates are more than just numbers to a college and university.

 A school may lose program eligibility based on its official CDR under either of the following conditions:

 In the past, we’ve highlighted the importance of borrower outreach and counseling while borrowers are in their grace period, the six-month period between leaving school and entering repayment.
-This time frame is critical, especially for borrowers who have withdrawn and don’t complete exit counseling, as they can ensure they understand the terms of their federal student loan(s) and the options available upon repayment, such as Income Driven Repayment.
+This time frame is critical, especially for borrowers who have withdrawn and don’t complete exit counseling.
+Exit counseling will help ensure they understand the terms of their federal student loan(s) and the options available upon repayment, such as Income Driven Repayment.

 Many institutions struggle with understanding the critical nature and timing of cohort development.
 The chart below illustrates some of this complexity:

-The 2014 official rates were just released, the 2015 cohort just closed, the 2018 cohort just officially began, and believe it or not, in less than six months, the 2019 cohort will begin to form.
+The 2015 draft rates were recently released, the 2016 cohort is only a few months away from closing, and believe it or not, the 2019 cohort is beginning to form.
 Taking a proactive approach to default prevention should occur at the time a loan is disbursed, with entrance counseling and other tools, and continue when a borrower moves beyond the purview of the institution, through grace and delinquency outreach.

 We’ll say it again this year: If you only focus on one or two cohorts, default risks increase with this reactive approach, and institutions will fail to engage borrowers before a problem exists.
 Student Connections provides solutions that enable holistic CDR management that is both sustainable and comprehensive.